KKilmetis8/Lorentz-Transformation/README.md

 I'll try to use CanvasJS and Jquery.

-People i need to thank for helping me with learning Java, HTML and JS.
+People i need to thank for helping me with learning Java, HTML and most importantly JavaScript.
 Polydoros Spanoudakis
 Leonidas Arsenopoulos
 Thanasis Ermidis